Brian Omogrosso: Minor leagues

+Omogrosso was drafted by the Chicago White Sox in the sixth round, with the 195th overall selection, of the 2006 Major League Baseball draft.

-He began his professional career in 2006 with the Kannapolis Intimidators, going 1-for–2 with a 3.19 ERA in 22 relief appearances.
-With the Winston-Salem Warthogs in 2007, Omogrosso went 8-for-8 with a 3.74 ERA in 40 games (14 starts), striking out 108 batters in 120 1/3 innings.
-In 2008, he pitched for the Birmingham Barons, going 2-for-3 with a 3.69 ERA in 17 games (five starts).
+Omogrosso began his professional career in 2006 with the Kannapolis Intimidators, going 1–2 with a 3.19 ERA in 22 relief appearances.
+With the Winston-Salem Warthogs in 2007, Omogrosso went 8–8 with a 3.74 ERA in 40 games (14 starts), striking out 108 batters in 120 1/3 innings.
+In 2008, he pitched for the Birmingham Barons, going 2–3 with a 3.69 ERA in 17 games (five starts).
 He split 2009 between the Barons and the Charlotte Knights, going a combined 7–2 with a 5.03 ERA in 17 games (13 starts).
 He missed most of the 2010 season while on the minor league disabled list.

 Major leagues

-Chicago White Sox

 On June 29, 2012, Omogrosso was called up from Charlotte to replace the injured Brian Bruney.
 Four days later, Omogrosso made his Major league debut during a 19–2 win over the Texas Rangers.
 After his 5th appearance, he was optioned to make room for the return of Jesse Crain.
 Omogrosso returned as a September call-up, and pitched solidly to finish the season.
 In 17 major league appearances, he had a 2.57 ERA and struck out 18 in 21 innings.

 Omogrosso began the season with Charlotte, but was recalled on May 1 to replace Donnie Veal.
 After pitching 3 consecutive games, he was optioned to Charlotte on June 5, but was recalled on the June 21.
-He gave up 9 runs in an outing against Cleveland, and was optioned June 29.
+He gave up 9 runs in an outing against the Cleveland Indians, and was optioned June 29.
 After being placed on the disabled list on July 10, he underwent season-ending elbow surgery on August 6, ending his season.
-He was outrighted off the roster on October 3, 2013, and elected free agency on October 6.
+Omogrosso was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights on October 3, 2013, and elected free agency on October 6.
 He was re-signed in January 2014.
 In April 2014 he was released.

 Bridgeport Bluefish

-Omogrosso signed with the Bridgeport Bluefish for the 2014 season.

-Retirement

-Omogrosso retired on May 28, 2014.
+On April 18, 2014, Omogrosso signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 7 games for the Bluefish, he struggled to an 0–3 record and 13.50 ERA with 7 strikeouts across 6 innings of relief.
+Omogrosso retired from professional baseball on May 27.